Contract Design Beyond Hidden-Actions: Impossibility for XOS Inspection Cost

-In summary, \Cref{lem:unique} shows that for the constructed XOS inspection cost function (which is XOS by \Cref{lem:xos}), the unique optimal inspection scheme has to inspect according to $\cI_T$.
-Due to \Cref{obs:hard}, we know that computing the optimal inspection scheme is as hard as finding (through value or demand queries) any set in $\cyclic(T)$.
-Finally, \Cref{lem:queries} shows that the number of value or demand queries to $v_T$ that is needed for finding a set in $\cyclic(T)$, is exponential in the number of actions $n$.
-This concludes the proof of \Cref{thm:impossibility}.
+In summary, Lemma~\ref{lem:unique} shows that for the constructed XOS inspection cost function (which is XOS by Lemma~\ref{lem:xos}), the unique optimal inspection scheme has to inspect according to $\cI_T$.
+Due to Observation~\ref{obs:hard}, we know that computing the optimal inspection scheme is as hard as finding (through value or demand queries) any set in $\cyclic(T)$.
+Finally, Lemma~\ref{lem:queries} shows that the number of value or demand queries to $v_T$ that is needed for finding a set in $\cyclic(T)$, is exponential in the number of actions $n$.
+This concludes the proof of Theorem~\ref{thm:impossibility}.